 It contains material relating to the activities of the Passionist Order in Ireland and Scotland.
 Records of the Fathers and Brothers date from 1805, although the house was founded in 1856.

-Alongside the usual chronicles, Provincial Chapters, and accounts found in most religious archives, we have a diary of the early days of Mount Argus.
+Alongside the usual chronicles, Provincial Chapters, and accounts found in most religious archives, we have a diary of the early days of Mount Argus and have also started to digitize some of its account books.

 The Cross bulletin was a monthly released by the Congregation.
 It contains valuable insights into Catholic life during the early part of the 20th century.